Take The First Step Now

 • Have a history of medical issues.

-In addition to the individual’s age, gender, fitness, genetic background, and addiction use history, many other variables affect how long it requires for drugs and alcohol to exit the system entirely.
-National Library of Medicine reports that the first signs of alcohol withdrawal often appear about 8 hours shortly after the last drink; however, they may appear as late as several days following abstinence.
+Many factors affect how long it takes for alcohol to leave the body.
+These include a person’s age, gender, fitness level, genetic background, and history of addiction.
+National Library of Medicine reports that the first signs of alcohol withdrawal syndrome often appear about 8 hours shortly after the last drink.
+However, they may appear as late as several days following abstinence.

 The worst symptoms should be over within 2 or 3 days, but some may linger for weeks.
-Even if all traces of alcohol have been flushed out of your system, tests designed for that purpose may still find them in your urine, saliva, and hair.
+Even if all alcohol is gone from your body, tests can still find it in your urine, saliva, and hair.

 Table of Contents